Statistical analysis¶

 Start with a simple model and build up complexity.
 Use Compare to test whether additional terms improve the fit.

 Check the Diagnostics tab after fitting.
 Poor residual patterns suggest the model may need a different outcome type, additional predictors, or data transformation.
+For Bayesian fits, the Posterior Predictive Check plot is a quick eye-ball test of whether the response family captures the shape of your data — useful before trusting the coefficient table.

 When fitting a GAM with speaker or item effects, use